Nazi racial theories: Slavs

 In the same memorandum, Himmler remarked that the future of the non-German population in the East would be:

+Himmler classified Slavs as "bestial untermenschen" and regarded Jews as the "decisive leader of the untermenschen".
 In 1941, Himmler advocated that in the annexed territories a bulwark "be created against the Slav nations through the settlement of German farmers and farmers of German descent".
-Himmler declared that the Germanisation of Eastern Europe would be fully completed when “in the East dwell only men with truly German, Germanic blood”.
+Himmler declared that the Germanisation of Eastern Europe would be fully completed when "in the East dwell only men with truly German, Germanic blood".

 Himmler in his Posen speeches in 1943 said:

+Historian Mark Mazower points out some inconsistencies or variations in Nazi racial theories of the Slavs:

+Hitler himself thought Himmler's race mysticism was impractical and, while hostile to Serbs and Russians in general, he felt differently about other groups of Slavs.
+He praised the Czechs as 'industrious and intelligent workers' and speculated that blue-eyed Ukrainians might be 'peasant descendants of German tribes who never migrated'.
+In fact, he came round to the view—common among German anthropologists—that there was, racially speaking, no such category as 'Slavs'; it was a linguistic term, nothing more.
+That did not stop it continuing to be used.
+But it helps explain why the Führer allowed Himmler and Forster each to define Germanness in his own way.

 Bulgarians

-Joseph Goebbels wrote in his diary on 14 December 1938 that the Bulgarians were a “courageous people and also our friends”.

-During the war, Hitler remarked “to label the Bulgarians as Slavs is pure nonsense; originally they were Turkomans”.
+Joseph Goebbels wrote in his diary on 14 December 1938 that the Bulgarians were a "courageous people and also our friends".
+During the war, Hitler remarked "to label the Bulgarians as Slavs is pure nonsense; originally they were Turkomans", but still considered them racially "inferior", along with Ukrainians, east-European Jews and Soviet Russians.
+Hitler distrusted Bulgaria; in March 1942, he even stated that he "prefer[red] the Turks to the Bulgarians" but in August he said that Bulgaria is "an ally on whom we can rely against the Turks".
+The Nazi "alliance" with Bulgaria was partly due to his admiration of Tsar Boris III, and partly due to an ideological compromise that was politically expedient given the German need for cooperation with Bulgaria.

 Croats

 Hitler remarked about the Croats during a table talk:

-The Croatian fascist Ustaše government rejected the idea that the Croats were descended from Slavic tribes and endorsed to the idea that they were descended from Germanic Gothic tribes.
-On 30 April 1941 the government passed three racial laws: the “Legal Decree on Racial Origins", the "Legal Decree on the Protection of Aryan Blood and the Honor of the Croatian People" and the "Legal Provision on Citizenship".
+The Croatian fascist Ustaše government rejected the idea that the Croats descended from Slavic tribes and endorsed the idea that they descended from Germanic Gothic tribes.
+On 30 April 1941, the government passed three racial laws: the "Legal Decree on Racial Origins", the "Legal Decree on the Protection of Aryan Blood and the Honor of the Croatian People" and the "Legal Provision on Citizenship".
+Despite these claims, however, the Nazi state continued to classify Croats as "subhuman".